The Sin Eater's Daughter: The Sleeping Prince

 The sequel to The Sin Eater's Daughter follows Errin, who is struggling after her brother Lief's disappearance.
 She is forced to care for her ailing mother as well as find some way to bring in money to the family.
 She begins to sell illegal herbal cures but that is the least of her problems.
 The evil Sleeping Prince has been awoken from his enchanted sleep by the Queen and he is threatening Errin's village.

 After her village is forced to evacuate due to the impending war against the Sleeping Prince, Errin is left homeless with no one to turn to except for the mysterious Silas, a young man who won't reveal why he keeps buying deadly poisons from Errin.
 He vows to help but he disappears, leaving Errin to journey across the kingdom to find any way to save herself and her mother.
 What she ends up finding goes against everything she ever believed about the world and with the threat of the Sleeping Prince looming, Errin must make a choice that could affect the whole kingdom.

 The Scarecrow Queen

-This is the stunning and darkly addictive conclusion to The Sin Eater's Daughter trilogy.
+This is the conclusion to The Sin Eater's Daughter trilogy.
 The Sleeping Prince has gained a hold on Lormere and Tregellan, meaning that the rebels are struggling even more to desperately defeat him.
 Twylla and Errin have been separated and they're both running out of time.
 If they don't manage to defeat him, The Sleeping Prince may hold the throne forever.

 The King of Rats

 Five hundred years before the events of The Sin Eater's Daughter, Tallith was a utopian world.
 Everyone was privileged, especially the Crown Prince Aurek and his twin sister Aurelia.
-The twins were well-loved across the world with their golden eyes and silver hair.
-Everyone thought that the future of Tallith would be bright in their hands.
+The twins were well-loved across the world, known for their golden eyes and silver hair.
+Everyone believed the future of Tallith would be bright in their hands.